inverno-io/inverno-core/README.md

 ## Building Winter framework

-The Winter framework can be built using Maven and Java 9+ with the following command:
+The Winter framework can be built using Maven and a JDK>=9 with the following command:

 ```plaintext
 $ mvn install